 This accredited course will equip you with the knowledge and skills you'll need to become a chartered engineer with a strong understanding of the design of structures such as bridges and buildings.

-The course has a strong practical focus right from the start, so you'll have plenty of opportunities to take part in site visits and placements.
+During this degree you'll have the opportunity to take part in site visits and placements, providing a practical focus.
 You'll also carry out hands-on work in our specialist labs and facilities.

 You'll develop your research skills in your final year through an investigative research project.
 You'll also study advanced topics in structural engineering, such as: